Ashish-Soni08/Machine-Learning-Pipelines-with-Azure-ML-Studio/README.md

 **Results: The model trained on upsampled data performs better and has a higher accuracy.**

-## Task: Publishing the Trained Model as a Web Service for Inference
+## Task 5: Publishing the Trained Model as a Web Service for Inference

 - Created a web service from an Azure Machine Learning prediction model that will allow us to make API queries using GET requests to perform inference on new data.